grosario1/gil-professional-readme-generator/README.md

-# gil-readme-generator-project
+# Gil-Rosario-ReadMe-generator-project

   ## Description
-This app will dynamically generate a readme file using a series of prompts using the inquirer
+This app dynamically generates a professional Readme.md file from a user's input using the Inquirer npm package.

 ## Table of Contents
 - [Installation](#installation)